Abhimanyu-1G/Image_classfication_using_n8n/README.md

 # Image_classfication_using_n8n
-In this Mini Project i tried to automate the Image Classification Pipeline for Resnet18 Model.
+In this Mini Project i tried to automate the Image Classification Pipeline for Resnet18 Model and then sending the predictions using a Telegram Bot.
 Below is the Workflow Screenshot
 <img width="1537" height="707" alt="image" src="https://github.com/user-attachments/assets/22c54226-72bd-415d-8db4-c0181cdbc4c7" />